 The redaction of the Qur'anic verses, both spoken and written, cannot be comprehensively understood.
 Here, a misunderstanding can lead to various interpretations (multi interpretations) especially for the lay person.
-Prophet Muhammad's companions even often have different opinion or are mistaken in understanding the meaning of the verses they read, 1 although they have generally witnessed the revelation, known the context, and understood the structure of the language and the meaning of each word.2 knowledgeable of the Qur'anic revelations mentions that interpretation consists of four parts: first, the one which is generally understood by the Arabs based on their language knowledge; second, the one which is known to anyone; third, the unknown interpretation except by the ulama; and fourth, the unknown interpretation except by Allah.4
+Prophet Muhammad's companions even often have different opinion or are mistaken in understanding the meaning of the verses they read, although they have generally witnessed the revelation, known the context, and understood the structure of the language and the meaning of each word.

+According to Ibn Abbas, one of the Prophet's Companions who is considered to be the most knowledgeable of the Qur'anic revelations mentions that interpretation consists of four parts: first, the one which is generally understood by the Arabs based on their language knowledge; second, the one which is known to anyone; third, the unknown interpretation except by the ulama; and fourth, the unknown interpretation except by Allah.